Popa611/Memory-Allocator/README.md

 This merging **minimizes fragmentation**.

 This implementation on x86 is a little bit slower than the std allocator tested on matrix operations according to microbenchmarks using std::chrono.
 However on x64 it looks like it is a little bit faster on the same matrix operations.
-Everything is tested on Windows 10.
+Everything is tested on Windows 10, Intel Pentium CPU N3710 1.60GHz, 1 CPU, 4 logical and 4 physical cores.

 When no suitable chunk exists during allocation -> bad_alloc exception is thrown.
 When deallocating already free memory -> undefined behaviour.